MultiSafepay/docs/content/developer/rounding-rule.md

 MultiSafepay applies the following rounding rule when calculating the total cost of an order:

-1. Calculate the total cost of all items in the shopping cart (excluding VAT).
-Multiply the `unit_price` of each item by the `quantity` of the item.
-Add the results together, and round to 2 decimal places: Items total.
+1. Calculate the total cost of all items in the shopping cart (excluding VAT): Multiply the `unit_price` of each item by the `quantity` of the item, then add the results together, rounding to 2 decimal places= Items total.
-2. Calculate the total VAT for all items in the cart (if applicable).
-Multiply the total cost of each item by the VAT rate.
-Add the results together, and round to 2 decimal places: VAT total.
+2. Calculate the total VAT for all items in the cart (if applicable): Multiply the total cost of each item by the VAT rate, then add the results together, rounding to 2 decimal places= VAT total.
 3. Add the items total to the VAT total: Cart total.

-**Note:** when rounding to 2 decimal places, [round half up](https://en.wikipedia.org/wiki/Rounding#Round_half_up).
+**Note:** When rounding to 2 decimal places, always [round half up](https://en.wikipedia.org/wiki/Rounding#Round_half_up).

 Apply the same rounding rule in your integration to ensure:

 - The order `amount` matches the cart total.
-- Payment pages display the correct (sub)totals.
+- [Payment pages](/docs/payment-pages/) display the correct (sub)totals.
-- E-Invoices to your customers match your records.
+- [E-Invoices](/docs/e-invoicing/) to your customers match your records.

 For more information about the `shopping_cart` object, see Recipe – [Include shopping_cart in order](/recipes/include-shopping_cart-in-order).